nadethoughts/Aetheria/World/Locations/Solaris.md

-#location #continent
-# Solaris
- # The World of Aetheria: A Land of Six Regions
+## The World of Aetheria: A Land of Six Regions

 Welcome to the continent of **[[Aetheria]]**, a land divided into six distinct regions, each with its own unique inhabitants and landscapes.